 In terms of wildlife, Alaska is a paradise during the summer.
-We will photograph plenty of animals, including mammals, such as the mighty Alaskan brown bear, grizzly bears, moose, and lynx; birds, such as bald eagles and puffins; and sea animals, such as whales, porpoises, otters, etc. Summer is also the best time of year to photograph the coastal brown bears catching the spawning salmon, one of the most impressive natural sights on earth.
-On this Alaska brown bear photo tour, we will photograph the bears in some of the best locations.
+We will photograph plenty of animals, including mammals, such as the mighty Alaskan brown bear, grizzly bears, moose, and lynx; birds, such as bald eagles and puffins; and sea animals, such as whales, porpoises, otters, etc. Summer is also the best time of year to photograph coastal brown bears catching spawning salmon, one of the most impressive natural sights on earth.
+On this Alaskan brown bear photo tour, we will photograph the bears in some of the best locations.

-Our trip will take place at the best time of year to capture the Alaska brown bear fishing salmon in the lakes and streams, so a big part of the trip will be focused on shooting this once-in-a-lifetime experience.
+Our trip will take place at the best time of year to capture the Alaskan brown bear fishing salmon in the lakes and streams, so a big part of the trip will be focused on shooting this once-in-a-lifetime experience.

 Our first stop on our way south will be Turnagain Arm, a scenic road surrounded by tidal flats where we will make several stops to shoot both landscapes and wildlife.
 We will try to get a shot of the elusive beluga from the iconic Beluga Point, look for Dall sheep in the steep cliffs across the road, and capture our first view of the snowy Kenai mountains over this waterway.

-We will have very high chances of seeing bears throughout the entire trip, sometimes even before landing as they play or fish on the beach.
+We will have very high chances of seeing bears throughout the entire trip, sometimes even before we land, as they play or fish on the beach.
 Once we land on the lake, we will board a small, private skiff boat and cruise around the lake looking for the brown bears with a bear guide.